 The groundwater extraction and treatment system remains operational.

 Downgradient Aquifer Management:

 Through groundwater monitoring, EPA has been tracking the extent and migration of contaminants in the area downgradient from the source of contamination and above the well field.
-Sampling of indoor air in homes in the downgradient area confirmed that contaminant vapors were not posing a risk.
-EPA will evaluate the impact of the cleanup at the wellhead and source control areas on reducing the levels of contaminants downgradient from the source and above the well field over time.
+Sampling of indoor air in homes within the downgradient area confirmed that contaminant vapors were not posing an unacceptable risk.
+Through Five-Year Reviews, EPA continues to evaluate the impact of the cleanup at the wellhead and source control areas on reducing the levels of contaminants downgradient from the source and above the well field over time.